-Walpin and her partner, Marsha Shapiro, are among seven couples who have filed litigation asking the state Supreme Court to legalize same-sex marriage.
+Walpin and her partner, Marsha Shapiro, are among seven couples who have .
 The suit claims that the equality promised by the civil union law has never materialized and that same-sex couples continue to be denied workplace benefits and legal protections, lack the same rights as heterosexual married couples when dealing with medical issues and generally find themselves in a legal limbo.

 “Attitudes are changing,” he told me recently.
 “More and more people know about same-sex couples and I feel, at end of day, it is about a commitment of love and forming a family unit, whether traditional or non-traditional, and the state should be supportive.”

 Gusciora says there has been growing Republican support in the state Legislature and he anticipates enough Republicans adding their votes.
 The governor remains a wildcard—he has said on more than one occasion that he opposes same-sex marriage.
 Gusciora, however, does not view that as an obstacle.

 “Even the worst-case scenario is he vetoes (marriage equality)” Gusciora says.
 “That advances the ball further because the public discussion is important.”

 Six states now allow same-sex couples to marry, and several others are considering legislation to follow suit.
 Three of the states—New York, New Hampshire and Vermont—approved it legislatively, the other three—Iowa, Massachusetts and Connecticut—were forced by state courts to do so.